khushboogupta13/khushboogupta13.github.io/_pages/portfolio.md

 Implemented Several Machine Learning Algorithms from scratch like Linear Regression, Logistic Regression, Naive Bayes algorithm, Decision Trees, etc. some of the major datasets I worked on included making a House Pricing Prediction Model and Spam Email Classifier.
 I also made a Face Recognition and Mood Detection model using OpenCV.

-## Response Visualisation

-Building a Javascript Application using libraries like ChartJS which helps to visualise the responses collected using Google Forms.